Chemaclass/alienchase-gdx/README.md

 which are also done in Spanish.

 ## What is this?
-Alien Chase is a space shooter game developed in LibGDX as part of a YouTube video tutorial series on that library.
-The goal of the series was to develop a simple game in LibGDX from scratch and the series already finished with the deployment of desktop and Android versions of the game.
+Alien Chase Chema Edition is a space shooter game developed in LibGDX.

-This is a remake of Alien Chase 2012, which is a shooter game that I already made last year, also as a YouTube video tutorial series.
-Last year I made the same game using Slick2D library.
+This is a remake of Alien Chase 2013 by danirod.

 ## Is it safe to play?
 Yes, it's technically safe.
 I mean, the game works.
 You can destroy aliens, aliens can destroy you, you get the fancy sounds, the images and so.
-However, the code was done as I was recording these videos, so I cannot guarantee that is bug-safe.

 I may review and fix the code if I have the time.
 This includes documenting the code, in order to make it easier to understand, reformatting the code,